OutSystems/docs-support/src/enterprise/licensing/ipp/what-is-ipp.md

 ![IPP protected](images/what-is-ipp_protected.png)

-In this example, applications developed in any ACME environment infrastructure can be deployed to any ACME environment.
+In this example, applications developed in an ACME environment infrastructure can be deployed to any ACME environment.
 However, you can't deploy those applications to the EMCA infrastructure.

 ### Deploy applications to other infrastructures
 To deploy applications to an infrastructure to which they do not belong, use the [IPP portal](http://www.outsystems.com/ipp/).
 Using the IPP portal service you can change the activation code of your applications.
 When you complete the process, you can publish applications in different Infrastructures.